facebookarchive/smt2utils/README.md

 * [smt2patch](smt2patch) is an experimental library and tool to modify SMT files.

+* [smt2model](smt2model) is an experimental tool to transform SMT2 files into suitable formats for "language modeling" with machine learning.

 The code in this repository is still under active development.

 ## Contributing